Academic Board Elections & Inductions

 - Student Representative Election

-- Academic Board has 20 elected staff representatives, two from each School with one of these at level B/C and one at level D/E. These representatives provide the academic voice in debates about policy and other academic governance matters at UNE.
+The new Academic Board has 12 elected academic staff representatives, two from each Faculty at D/E level and two from each Faculty at B/C level.
+Academic Board has 2 elected professional staff representatives from level HEO6 to HEO10.
+These representatives provide the voice in debates about policy and other academic governance matters at UNE.
 These representatives are voting members of the board and thus influence the tone and substance of academic policies and strategy.
 It is important that you know who your representatives are each year, so that you can relay any comments, views or concerns you might have about academic matters to one of them.

-- Four University and Academic Board committees report to the board and deal with important matters of academic governance and management.
-These committees are: the board's Standing Committee, the University Teaching and Learning Committee, the University Academic Program Committee and the University Research Committee.
-The Graduate Research Subcommittee and Graduate Research Examinations Board report to the Academic Board through the University Research Committee.
+Four University and Academic Board committees will report to the board and deal with important matters of academic governance and management.
+These committees are: the Academic Board Standing Committee, the Teaching and Learning Committee, the Curriculum Committee and the Research Committee.

 Information for Students

-- Academic Board has two undergraduate student representatives and two postgraduate student representatives.
+Academic Board has two undergraduate student representatives, one postgraduate coursework student representative and one postgraduate higher degree research (HDR) student representative.
 These representatives provide the student voice in debates about policies and other academic governance matters at UNE.
 These representatives are voting members of the board and influence the tone and substance of academic policies and strategy.
 It is important that you know who your representatives are each year, so that you can relay any comments, views or concerns you might have about academic matters to one of them.

-- Four University and Academic Board committees report to the board and deal with important matters of academic governance and management.
-These committees are: the Academic Board Standing Committee, the University Teaching and Learning Committee, the University Academic Program Committee and the University Research Committee.
-The Graduate Research Subcommittee and Graduate Research Examinations Board report to the Academic Board through the University Research Committee.
+Four University and Academic Board committees report to the board and deal with important matters of academic governance and management.
+These committees are: the Academic Board Standing Committee, the Teaching and Learning Committee, the Curriculum Committee and the Research Committee.

 Information for New Members